 - Difficulty swallowing

-If your cat suffers from any of these signs after eating avocado, he should be checked out by a veterinarian.
+If your cat suffers from any of these signs after eating avocado, he should be seen by a vet.

 Do Cats Like Avocado?